The Best Japanese Radio Stations and Their Top Talk Radio Programs

 As a listener, the last thing you want is to end up with a few episodes of an old, discontinued program—but often, that’s exactly where you’ll be pointed when you try to find good things to listen to.

-Luckily, there are three major radio outlets that are freely accessible online, and now I’ll introduce them and a few of the best programs that each of them has to offer.
+Luckily, there are some major radio outlets that are freely accessible online, and now I’ll introduce them and a few of the best programs that each of them has to offer.
 But before that, I’ll give you a few useful tips on how to maximize your listening practice through talk radio.

 The Solid Player: NHK